 How many teeth can an implant-supported bridge replace?

-An implant-supported bridge can replace anywhere from two to five teeth (sometimes more).
-However, the more teeth you are replacing with the bridge, the more dental implants you may need to support it.
-The good news is it’s not necessary to use one implant per missing tooth!
+The good news is that it’s not necessary to use one implant per missing tooth!
 A bridge requires at least two dental implants for support.
 Maximizing the number of teeth the bridge and implants will support will reduce the total cost of treatment significantly.

 What is the cost of an implant-supported dental bridge?